yanheng0/SummerBuild-2026/README.md

 When the initial confidence score lands between 30% and 70%, FraudNot runs a second verification pass.
 The model re-examines each indicator, rates its strength, checks for false-positive triggers, and produces a revised verdict.
 If the two passes disagree, the result defaults to SUSPICIOUS for human review.

 - **Police report drafting**:
 `/report` parses the last scan result and drafts a structured police report.
-It's clearly labelled as a draft that needs verification before submission.
+It consist of common police questions for the ease of the lodging a report online.

 - **Audio transcription pipeline**:
 Telegram sends voice notes as OGG/Opus.
 FraudNot transcodes them to 16kHz mono WAV via FFmpeg, sends them to ElevenLabs Scribe for transcription, then runs the transcript through the standard text analysis pipeline.
 Voice-based impersonation scams get the same treatment as everything else.